ibm-cloud-docs/containers/cs_versions_vpc_block_addon.md

 * **Patch updates**: Patch updates are delivered automatically by IBM and do not contain any feature updates or changes in the supported add-on and cluster versions.
 * **Release updates**: Release updates contain new features for the {{site.data.keyword.block_storage_is_full}} or changes in the supported add-on or cluster versions.
 You must manually apply release updates to your {{site.data.keyword.block_storage_is_full}} add-on.
 To update your {{site.data.keyword.block_storage_is_full}} add-on, see [Updating the {{site.data.keyword.block_storage_is_full}} add-on](/docs/containers?topic=containers-vpc-block#vpc-addon-update).

-As of 01 July 2021, version 2.0.3 and 3.0.0 of the {{site.data.keyword.block_storage_is_full}} add-on is deprecated and becomes unsupported on 27 July 2021.
+As of 09 July 2021, version 3.0.1 of the {{site.data.keyword.block_storage_is_full}} add-on is available.
+The previous versions 2.0.3 and 3.0.0 are deprecated and become unsupported on 27 July 2021.
+Update the previous version of the add-on to version 3.0.1.
 Version 3.0.1, which adds support for volume expansion is now available.
 If you have a deprecated or unsupported version of the add-on installed in your cluster, update the add-on to version 3.0.1.
 To update the Block Storage for VPC add-on in your cluster, disable the add-on and then re-enable the add-on.
 You might see a warning that resources or data might be deleted.
 For the {{site.data.keyword.block_storage_is_full}} add-on update, PVC creation and app deployment are not disrupted when the add-on is disabled and existing volumes are not impacted.
 {: important}

 To view a list of add-ons and the supported Kubernetes versions, run the following command.
 ```sh